stackmuncher/stm_app/README.md

 ## Limitations

-_The current version of the app is at alpha-stage and should be used for testing purposes only. _
+_The current version of the app is at alpha-stage and should be used for testing purposes only._

 1. Only a small number of computer languages are recognized.
-2. There is no guarantee a profile will come up in a search via the front-end.
-3. Profiles can be accessed via `/?dev=...` links only.
+2. Profiles can be accessed via `/?dev=...` links only.
-4. The app may include private library names in the report - do not use it on sensitive projects.
+3. The app may include private library names in the report - do not use it on commercially-sensitive projects.
-5. The only way to delete a profile is to email info@stackmuncher.com.
+4. The only way to delete a profile is to email info@stackmuncher.com.
-6. Your Github profile may already be included in the Directory, but it cannot be linked to your private profile.
+5. Your Github profile may already be included in the Directory, but it cannot be linked to your private profile.
-7. It may take up to 2 minutes for a profile to be updated after a report submission.
+6. It may take up to 2 minutes for a profile to be created/updated after a report submission.
-8. Very large reports (over 50MB) are likely to be rejected.
+7. Very large reports (over 50MB) are likely to be rejected.

 ## Troubleshooting